-Brokenwood was founded as a hobby venture in 1970 by three Sydney based Lawyers, James Halliday and John Beeston who both attended yesterday’s event, and the late Tony Albert.
+Brokenwood was founded as a hobby venture in 1970 by three Sydney based Lawyers, James Halliday and John Beeston who both attended the breaking ground event, and the late Tony Albert.
 The 2018 vintage will mark 36 years with Iain Riggs at the helm.

 Lauretta Parker, Marketing Manager - p: 0423 231 397 e: email@example.com